Bouni/blog.bouni.de/content/posts/2021/clear-map-frames-opencv/index.md

 w, h = template.shape[::-1]
 ```

-### Iterate ov all original images and get the date from the filename
+### Iterate over all original images and get the date from the filename
 ```python
 # iterate over all the original images
 for image in os.listdir(os.path.join(BASEPATH, "original")):